stonefl/stonefl.github.io/_posts/2020-12-31-my-reflections-on-2020-and-resolutions-for-2021.md

 # Resolutions for 2021

-- **To be a better manager**: keep learning and improving to a great manager.
+- **To be a better manager**: keep learning and improving to be a great manager.
 - **Get three certificates of Azure**: Data Scientist, Administrator, and Solution Architect
-- **Read more books**: at least one book per month and review some of the good ones.
+- **Read more books**: at least one book every two months and review some of the good ones.
-- **Write more blogs**: at least one blog per month.
-Not only focus on techniques, but also on management.
+- **Write more blogs**: at least one blog every two months.
+Not only focus on techniques, but also management.
-- **Run more miles**: reach total 1,000 miles by the end of 2021.
+- **Run more miles**: complete 1,000 miles by the end of 2021.
 - **Spend less time on political media and news**: political media and news are not good for health, neither physical nor mental.
-- **Take a long vacation for a long trip with family**: This is what I owe the girls in 2020.
+- **Take an extended vacation for a long trip with family**: This is what I owed the girls in 2020.